cjon256/dsa/README.md

 ## Direnv and Misc

-This repo deponds on having direnv installed and configured.
+This repo depends on having direnv installed and configured.
 Need to direnv allow the .envrc file in the root of this repo.

 Also need some basic cli commands: `gsed`, `ex` (from vim) and `make`.
 Lastly, the Makefile in the config directory depends on the `op` command from 1password.